DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/mono-3d.rst

 |

 As the above image shows (TODO, draw professional image), the red line is the data flow for the nodes.
-And more details can be found with this `workspace <https://domain.invalid/>`_ (TODO, upload a sample workspace for this flowchart, and also upload testing data the user can test with).
+And more details can be found with this `workspace <https://domain.invalid/>`_ (TODO, upload a sample workspace for this flowchart, and also upload testing data you can test with).

 Placing the object under the camera
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~